 If you were a fan of the great Knight of the Old Republic and its sequel, this is a must play the mod.
 It takes the second game in the series and adds a lot of cut content that didn’t make it into the final release of Knights of the Old Republic II: The Sith Lords.

 This adds so much that will make any dissatisfied KOTOR gamer happy about the somewhat lacking quests and ending of KOTOR II.
 The Knights of the Old Republic games are cheap, and often on sale.
 If you haven’t played either, do it now!
 And when you get the second, definitely download the restored content for a more cohesive, complete experience.

 Long War for XCOM

 XCOM Enemy Unknown is an addictive tactical turn-based shooter that pits the player versus the bloodthirsty hordes of alien invaders.
-Over the course of the game, you develop new weapons, armor, and items to take back planet earth.
+Throughout the game, you develop new weapons, armor, and items to take back planet earth.
 Long War adds nuance and detail to an already award-winning game.

 It takes the difficulty and turns it to 11.
 It also lives up to its name and makes the game long.
 On top of this, new voice acting, 12 player squads, and new missions populate this solid mod for a game that is already a 9/10.

 The Dark Mod for Doom 3

 I’m a huge fan of the Thief games by the now-defunct Looking glass Studios form the 1990s and early 2000s.
 It was a great series of stealth games that really emphasized sound and shadow, something that at the time was revolutionary.

 Enter Doom 3, its dark shadows, gritty graphics, and more.
 Dark Mod puts you in the boots of the beloved snarky thief, Garrett, in the new and improved visuals of Thief using the Doom 3 engine.
 Things look beautiful.
 You’ll be immersed fully in the environment as you’re sneaking into a guild to steal all the loot.
 For Thief fans, this is a piece of art.